tacoinfra/dev.tezos.com/README.md

 `npm start`

-Your live server should now be running at http://localhost:8000 You should also have a tool for querying data at http://localhost:8000/___graphql
+Your live server should now be running at http://127.0.0.1:8000 You should also have a tool for querying data at http://127.0.0.1:8000/___graphql

+Note: there is a known issue with Gatsby not loading the development server correctly in Chrome and Firefox when navigating to localhost:8000, and the workaround is to use a private browsing window or 127.0.0.1:8000

 ## Installation